veryacademy/django-ecommerce-project/README.md

 ## Who is this course for
 This course tries to cater for many types of learners:

 * new developers,
-* new Python Django developers,
+* not so new developers,
-* Python Django enthusiasts,
-* Degree students
+* degree students,
 * Everyone else who is looking to learn Django

 ## Course Content